-- · With parental or guardian consent.
-Google will share personal information with companies, organizations, or individuals outside of Google when it has parents' consent (for users below the age of consent), which may be obtained through Google Workspace for Education schools. - With [insert name of school/district].
-Google Workspace for Education accounts, because they are school-managed accounts, give administrators access to information stored in them. - · For external processing.
-Google may provide personal information to affiliates or other trusted businesses or persons to process it for Google, based on Google's instructions and in compliance with the Google Workspace for Education privacy notice and any other appropriate confidentiality and security measures. - · For legal reasons.
-Google will share personal information with companies, organizations, or individuals outside of Google if it has a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to: - Meet any applicable law, regulation, legal process, or enforceable governmental request. - Enforce applicable Terms of Service, including investigation of potential violations. - Detect, prevent, or otherwise address fraud, security, or technical issues.
+With parental or guardian consent.
+Google will share personal information with companies, organizations, or individuals outside of Google when it has parents' consent (for users below the age of consent), which may be obtained through Google Workspace for Education schools.

+With Palm Springs Unified School District.
+Google Workspace for Education accounts, because they are school-managed accounts, give administrators access to information stored in them.

+For external processing.
+Google may provide personal information to affiliates or other trusted businesses or persons to process it for Google, based on Google's instructions and in compliance with the Google Workspace for Education privacy notice and any other appropriate confidentiality and security measures.

+For legal reasons.
+Google will share personal information with companies, organizations, or individuals outside of Google if it has a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:

-• Protect against harm to the rights, property or safety of Google, Google users or the public as required or permitted by law.
+- Meet any applicable law, regulation, legal process, or enforceable governmental request. - Enforce applicable Terms of Service, including investigation of potential violations. - Detect, prevent, or otherwise address fraud, security, or technical issues. - Protect against harm to the rights, property or safety of Google, Google users or the public as required or permitted by law.